devggaurav/BroadcastReceiver-For-all-devices/README.md

-# BroadcastReceiver-For-Naught-and-Oreo-devices
+# BroadcastReceiver-For-all-devices
-Broadcast Receiver for naught and oreo+ devices . getting all the actions performed by device at one place. working on all devices get all Actions at place for :- 1.Power Connected
+Broadcast Receiver for all API level devices . getting all the actions performed by device at one place. working on all devices get all Actions at place for :- 1.Power Connected
 2.Power disconnected